cssnr/virustotal-action/README.md

 Make sure to review the [Inputs](#inputs) and checkout more [Examples](#examples).

 This is a fairly simple action, for more details see [src/index.js](src/index.js) and [src/vt.js](src/vt.js).

+## Features

+- Supports files up to 650MB
+- Upload Release Assets or File Globs
+- Automatically add Results to Release Notes
+  - Customize Release Notes Heading
+- Rate Limited for Free Accounts
+- Option to specify the Release ID

+### Planned

+- Add options to customize release update/output format (next on the roadmap).
+- Add release body parsing to properly process new files on edited activity.
+- Add option to apply file_globs to release assets.
+- Refactor vt.js as a Class to clean up index.js.

 > [!NOTE]
 > Please submit a [Feature Request](https://github.com/cssnr/virustotal-action/discussions/categories/feature-requests)